aerisweather/osn-2017/slides/osn-2017-aws-lambda.md

 ## State Juggling

 1. Application State
-	1. Concurrent everything - Offload to DB
+	1. Functions are stateless an run concurrently:
+	    - Rely on DB for ultimate source of truth
 	1. DBs are made for concurrency and order
 	1. Can be pretty cheap and managed